 Circle work is used widely across the school.
 Teachers may incorporate circle work into any part of their teaching, either by allocating specific time to 'Circle Time', or by incorporating it within a subject area.
 Children and their teachers sit in a circle to promote the notion of equal responsibility.
 Participating in circle work enables children to have a sense of belonging to a group and aims to develop trust between its participants.
-It initiates collective responsibility for positive self esteem and behaviour and establishes a forum where children can identify their own work or behaviour related problems and help one another in solving them, by formulating action plans and offering support to one another.
+It initiates collective responsibility for positive self esteem and behaviour and establishes a forum where children can identify their own work or behaviour related problems and help one another in solving the, by formulating action plans and offering support to one another.

-'Draw and Write' is used widely across the school.
-Teachers may approach an aspect of the PSHCE curriculum by finding out children's previous knowledge and personal values related to the issue using a activity.
+Teachers may approach an aspect of the PSHCE curriculum by finding out children's previous knowledge and personal values related to the issue using a 'Draw and Write' activity.
 'Draw and Write' allows children to voice their beliefs and values about issues that could otherwise be difficult to verbalise in the public domain.
 It also gives children the freedom to communicate without thinking about what the 'required answer' may be.